Get better sleep at night with a few simple tweaks to your environment and daytime habits.

 Try setting an “off” time about an hour or at least 30 minutes before bed, after which TVs, computers, tablets, and phones are powered down.

-To relax during this time, read a paper book or a dim e-reader that doesn’t emit blue light, write in a journal, do some light stretching or meditation, take a bath, or do any other activity that makes you feel calm and prepares you for bed.
+To relax during this time, read a paper book or a dim e-reader that doesn’t emit blue light, write in a journal, do some light stretching, take a bath, or do any other activity that makes you feel calm and prepares you for bed.

 4. Utilize Breathing and Visualization Techniques